Huseynbala-Gurbanli/Huseynbala-Gurbanli/README.md

 # 👋 Hi, I’m Huseynbala Gurbanli

-🎯 I'm a software developer with a passion for **automation in cloud environments**.
+🎯 I'm a QA Engineer with a passion for **automation in cloud environments**.
 I’m transitioning from manual testing into cloud engineering, blending code, infrastructure, and creativity to solve real-world problems.
 📸 On the side, I run **Raw Visual Studio**, where I capture cinematic visuals through photography and videography.

 ---